-Valid question but you can rest assured that here at the Griff Team we know all the appropriate clauses to enter into the sale and purchase agreement.
-We also have your solicitor approve the contact prior to a sale, and we have gleaned and updated the clauses with feedback from solicitors and insures during our experience of selling many as is properties.
+Valid question but you can rest assured that here at Team Griff, we know all the appropriate clauses to enter into the sale and purchase agreement.
+We also have your solicitor approve the contact prior to a sale, and we have gleaned and updated the clauses with feedback from solicitors and insurers during our experience of selling many as is properties.

-Yes essential, as it does two things – it addresses the question in the back of a buyer’s mind of “is this house safe” and secondly it forms the absolute baseline of representation.
+Yes it’s essential, as it does two things – it addresses the question in the back of a buyer’s mind of “is this house safe?” and secondly it forms the absolute baseline of representation.
 The reports we recommend are comprehensive and include scribed floor levels.

-With close to 80 sales already under our belt and plenty more to come, we have a smoothly honed marketing template that we utilize.
-Sellers also benefit from online marketing of our 500+ database of contacts, and we simply have the experience to get the job done.
+Having just chalked up our 140th 'as is' sale since 2012 and with plenty more to come, we have a smoothly honed marketing template that we utilize.
+Sellers also benefit from online marketing of our 800+ database of contacts, and we simply have the experience to get the job done.